FAQs - The Forest Collection

 Do you make your kokedamas by hand?
 Or do you use a machine?

-All of our kokedamas are wrapped by hand, by me - and each kokedama is made to order, just for you!
+All of our kokedamas are wrapped by hand, by me - you could say I am the machine!
+Each kokedama is made to order, just for you!

 We do not mass produce.
 Every kokedama ordered is then made 'fresh', just for you!
 This allows our hands and eyes to produce you a quality, truly unique and one off product.